stoogoff/parchment/src/aletheiansoc/006-the-coarse-animal.md

 The servant, clearly shaken, gulped, his throat dry.

-“...in Her Majesty’s riding attire.”
+“…in Her Majesty’s riding attire.”

 Her face set in consternation she raised the letter in front of her face once more.
 The edges of Queen Victoria’s mouth rose in a grin and her face softened for a brief moment.
 It was the first time in months.